-Becki Tarby (Vice President)
+Becki Tarby (President)

 Becki Tarby currently teaches 3rd-5th grade general and vocal music at James Madison Intermediate School in Edison, New Jersey.
 She has served NYCCAOSA as Treasurer, OCP Treasurer, and Vice President.
 As a second generation Schulwerk educator, Becki completed her Levels training right after college at Belmont University, NYCOCP, and ETM.
 Becki has been a member of NYCCAOSA since 2016.
 She lives in Woodbridge, NJ with her husband Kyle, daughter Livia, and their dog Sunny.

-Craig Taylor (Treasurer)
+Craig Taylor (Vice President)

-Bio coming soon.
+Bio coming soon!

 Kate Phillips (Membership)